 Information for Users of PAF

 If you are one of the millions of people who have downloaded PAF 5, you have come to appreciate the excellent program that it is.
 And you may be surprised to discover that you are already largely familiar with Ancestral Quest, as the Windows versions of PAF were developed from an earlier version of AQ (version 3.0).
-We like to think of Ancestral Quest as PAF's "Big Brother."
+We like to think of Ancestral Quest as PAF's ‘big brother’.

 Ancestral Quest, can not only edit PAF 5 files, but its own database structure, the .aq database file, allows for even more flexibility and capabilities.
 If you choose to convert your data from the PAF format to the AQ format, you'll find you can accomplish more.
-But if you keep your data in the PAF format, you'll be able to continue to use PAF 5 if you so choose, while taking advantage of the many additional features of AQ.
+But if you keep your data in the PAF format, you'll be able to continue to use PAF 5 if you so choose, while taking advantage of several additional features of AQ.
 You will also be able to continue to use any other add-on utilities you have purchased for use with PAF 5.

-Additional Features in Ancestral Quest 12
+Additional Features in Ancestral Quest

-Additional Features in Ancestral Quest 12
+Details on Additional Features in Ancestral Quest

 Compare and Merge Databases